 Overall each place is great and you really cannot go wrong picking either one.
 Perhaps it is best to go to the hotel that offers the best price since you can easily walk to everything in each resort.

-Be sure to check out the latest Las Vegas hotel promotions to get the best price on either the Venetian or Palazzo.
+Be sure to check out the latest Las Vegas hotel discounts for tips on saving at both the Venetian and Palazzo.